 Although established in Detroit, the logo of the oldest active American car brand pays tribute to Scotland, the ancestral homeland of founder David Dunbar Buick.

-The logo has changed a number of times since 1903 but its most popular design depicts three shields in red, white, and blue to honor the Scottish Buik family coat of arms.
-The tri-shield was introduced in 1959 to represent the company’s lineup of three models: LeSabre, Invicta and Electra.
+The logo has changed a number of times since 1903 but its most popular design depicts three shields in red, white, and blue to honour the Scottish Buik family coat of arms.
+The tri-shield was introduced in 1959 to represent the company’s line-up of three models: LeSabre, Invicta and Electra.

 Buick’s latest logo introduced in 2002 features an all-silver triple shield to represent elegance and reflect the brand’s upmarket positioning.

 While the American luxury car maker pays homage to Detroit, Michigan where it was born, its name and logo definitely give a hint of Europe.
 Named after Detroit founder Antoine de la Mothe Cadillac, the company’s logo is based on Cadillac’s coat of arms that features three coloured bands, a crown, a wreath, and several small Merganser ducks.